 Separate financial statements are provided for governmental and fiduciary funds, even though the latter are excluded from the district-wide financial statements.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The General Fund and the 2015 Construction Capital Projects Fund are the District's major funds.
+The General Fund is the District's only major fund.
 Non-major funds are aggregated and presented in a single column.